Client: Large aviation company

 For the past three years and counting, I've been guiding a traditional Fortune 50 company through a digital transformation.
 We're developing digital products that support their physical ones to meet the users' needs at critical touchpoints across the customer journey.

-This project is under an extreme NDA, so I won't be able to go into the details, but what I can do, is share some of the processes we guided them through that brought us to where we are today with a large-scale software project.
+The project is under an NDA, so I'm unable to go into the details, but I can share some of the processes we employed to guide them through the development of a large-scale digital product.